 For companies that handle this process by hand, this can usually mean a lot of email correspondence and multiple phone calls.

 However, this process can be handled mostly through automated email correspondence and other tactics, only handing sales qualified leads off to your team when they are truly ready.

 Marketing automation uses email sequences to inform and educate your leads, building rapport with them while delivering value.

 As you build your relationship with them, you begin to sprinkle in more sales-focused materials, walking them toward buying your product.

-Example #5: Churn Reduction
+Example #5: Churn Reduction & Service Analytics

-For Saas companies or any company with a monthly subscription for their product, churn is a serious issue.
+For SaaS companies or any company with a monthly subscription for their product, churn is a serious issue.
 Keeping customers from cancelling their subscription is absolutely essential to growing a stable, reliable revenue stream and growing your business on the whole.

 Customers cancel their subscription for all sorts of reasons.
 They might not understand how the product works.

 Maybe they didn’t find that the product was useful enough but misunderstood some core functionality.
 Maybe they just don’t have the money but would be willing to stick around if a discount was offered.

 By automating the process of asking questions to those that cancel their subscriptions, you can reduce your churn rate in a hands-off way.